-- 12.3.6 If a declaration may be made in flight before a defined time, point or boundary and the competitor fails to do so, he will not achieve a result.
+- 12.3.5 Penalty for late declarations that have to be made by a specified time before take-off is 100 task points per minute or part minute late.
+If the competitor fails to declare before take-off, he will not achieve a result. - 12.3.6 If a declaration may be made in flight before a defined time, point or boundary and the competitor fails to do so, he will not achieve a result.
 Goals not meeting distance limitations will be scored according to the rule on distance infringements. - 12.4 (NOT USED)